ed1d1a8d/fff/README.md

 `/auth/registration`|Create a new user.
 `/auth/user`|Get information about currently logged in user.
 `/users/friends`|List of friends of current user and all data in JSON format.
+`/users/friends/requests/unread`|JSON of unread friend requests or 400.
+`/users/friends/requests/unrejected`|JSON of unrejected friend requests or 400.
-`/users/friends/info/x`|JSON information about friend with pk x, or 400 if not friends.
+`/users/friends/actions/info/x`|JSON information about friend with pk x, or 400 if not friends.
-`/users/friends/request/x`|200 or 400 to request a friendship with user with pk x.
+`/users/friends/actions/request/x`|200 or 400 to request a friendship with user with pk x.
-`/users/friends/accept/x`|200 or 400 to accept a friendship request from user with pk x.
+`/users/friends/actions/accept/x`|200 or 400 to accept a friendship request from user with pk x.
-`/users/friends/decline/x`|200 or 400 to decline a friendship request from user with pk x.
+`/users/friends/actions/decline/x`|200 or 400 to decline a friendship request from user with pk x.
+`/users/friends/actions/remove/x`|200 or 400 to remove a friend with pk x.

 Add `.json` suffix to an endpoint to get the JSON version instead of HTML version i.e. `/auth/user.json`.